incinn/barnz.dev/content/blog/toggle-switch-no-js.md

 ```

 The positioning here is important.
 We need to make sure that `.toggle__fill` has its position set to `relative`
-so that all the child elements can position themselves in relation to it.
+so that all the child elements (and pseudo elements) can position themselves in relation to it.

-Then we add `position: absolute;` to our pseudo element which allows us to precisely position it within its parent.
+We then need to add `position: absolute;` to our pseudo element, and can precisely position it in relation to `.toggle__fill` with `top` and `left`.

-## Step Three: Hide the input
+## 3: Hide the input

 Now we can safely hide the checkbox element from the page: